protocolbuffers/protobuf/docs/field_presence.md

 ## How to enable _explicit presence_ in proto3

-These are the general steps to u field tracking support for proto3:
+These are the general steps to use field tracking support for proto3:

 1. Add an `optional` field to a `.proto` file.
 1. Run `protoc` (at least v3.15, or v3.12 using `--experimental_allow_proto3_optional` flag).